software-mansion/react-native-reanimated/docs/docs/api/hooks/useAnimatedSensor.md

 sidebar_label: useAnimatedSensor
 ---

-With the `useAnimatedSensor` hook, you can use your sensor device data e.x. gyroscope to create interactive animation in a very simple way.
+With the `useAnimatedSensor` hook, you can easily create cool interactive animations based on data from sensors in the device such as gyroscope, accelerometer etc.

 ```js
 useAnimatedSensor(sensorType: [SensorType], config?: [UserConfig]) -> [AnimatedSensor]